edjineer/GeneralistHub/OS/LinuxPhraseBook.md

 * "Dog" as a text editor alternative to "Cat"
 * Access control lists: the latest on this.
 Overlap with Cloud computing course?
 "An ACL Gui for Linux" recommended here
 * Sticky bit and permissions on older linux systems
+* Permissions as 000
+* suid for exes, sgids
+* History of the Sticky Bit, and how it actually works in the /tmp dir
+* Linux Magazine article comparing different compression mechanisms
+* Why does zip -P passwd even exist?
+* Explore more consequences of -t for zip
+* Linux Trivia
+* List Difference between tar and zip (tricky = zip 0)
+* History of tar, and its flag combinations.
+Revisit how the zvcf works

 ## Introduction